presidenten/webpack-context-vuex-hmr-demo/README.md

 - Try for example to change the mutation in the `helper-substore.js`
 - Changes to `initialState` requires manual browser refresh
 - Have fun!

-## Todo
-- Update plugin, loader and demo to work with Webpack 2.

 # License
 MIT